OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-samba-server.md

 Selection:
 ```

-Follow the instructions to scan for WiFi and connect to your router's network.
+Follow the instructions to scan for WiFi networks and connect to your router's network.

-#### 2. Set up your storage devices
+#### 2. Set up your Storage Device

 You can share any directory on your Omega through Samba.
 For this project, we'll assume you have a USB storage device or microSD.
 Both of these devices will be automatically mounted at `/tmp/mounts`.